gearnode/erl-jose/doc/handbook.md

 ```

 ## Remove a certificate
-It is possible removing a new certificate after the process boot with:
+It is possible removing a certificate after the process boot with:
 ```erlang
 % Der must be a valid Der encoded certificate. jose_certificate_store:remove(certificate_store_default, Der).